 When you open a joint bank account with someone, you both have to sign the application for the account.
 This gives both of you unrestricted access to the money in the account.
 This also makes you both legally responsible for the account.
 This means if the account becomes overdrawn for whatever reason; the bank will hold both of you responsible for paying the overdraft fees.
 These legal rights are why banks require both account holders to consent when removing one person from the account.

 One way joint account holders remove their names from a joint account is to close the joint account entirely and then open up a new account in one name only.
-Again, since both account holders have legal rights and responsibilities to the account, both account holders must consent to the closure of the account.
-Depending on your bank’s joint account policies, closing your account may be the only way to remove your name from the account.
+Again, since both of you share legal rights and responsibilities on the account, both of you must consent to closing the account.
+Depending on your bank’s joint account policies, that might be the only way to remove your name from the account.

 Authorized Users and Signers